felipehcrfernandes/digital-lib/LLM-DETAILS.md

 This document explains the design of the LLM-powered chat assistant added to the Digital Library API.

-The main objective of this implementation is not to build a production-grade AI agent.
-The goal is to demonstrate practical knowledge of LLM integration, tool-based orchestration, UX adaptation for a non-technical user, and safe coexistence with an existing layered backend.
+The current implementation is intentionally simple.
+It focuses on a clear integration pattern for LLM-assisted operations, tool-based orchestration, UX adaptation for a non-technical user, and safe coexistence with the existing layered backend.

-## Why This Was Added

-The original case explicitly left room for creativity and extra implementation depth.
+## Purpose

-This chat assistant was added as a lightweight differential to show:
+This chat assistant was added as a lightweight extension to the existing API in order to:

 - familiarity with LLM-driven UX
 - ability to integrate an LLM without breaking the existing REST API
 - understanding of tool-based orchestration instead of direct database access
 - awareness of security and operational constraints around LLM usage

-The implementation is intentionally basic and interview-friendly.
-It favors clarity and separation of concerns over advanced agent autonomy.
+The implementation favors clarity and separation of concerns over advanced agent autonomy.

 ## High-Level Design